Agile testing is a relatively newer approach to

 - BDD is an extension of test-driven development (TDD).

 - Product Owner, Programmer, and Tester (3 amigos) are involved from the very start.

 - Aids in application implementation from a stakeholder point of view through the use of the given-when-then style of representing tests.

 - BDD Shifts the vocabulary from being test-based to behavior-based.

 - Functional Testing

 - Acceptance Test Driven Development (ATDD)

-Since, BDD involves thinking in a common language, It helps teams to have the right conversations at the right time and thus maximizing the amount of valuable code produced.
-It also has potential to identify gaps in understanding and areas where we need more information before we actually know what is to be done.
+Since BDD involves thinking in a common language, It helps teams to have the right conversations at the right time and thus maximizing the amount of valuable code produced.
+It also has the potential to identify gaps in understanding and areas where we need more information before we know what is to be done.